noopur-zambare/Machine-Unlearning-in-Large-Language-Models-using-a-Neuroscientific-Cognitive-Approach/README.md

 ### Algorithm
-Markup :  1.
-Processing of Input: An input job or text is given to the LLM.
+1. Processing of Input: An input job or text is given to the LLM.
 2. Attention Allocation: Based on the input, the Attention Mechanism distributes resources across pertinent concepts in the Memory System.
 3. Output Generation: Using the information it has received and its internal thought processes, the LLM produces an output.
 4. Error Detection: The Error Detection Unit looks for internal discrepancies or compares the output with sources outside of the system.
 5. Reconsolidation Trigger: The Error Detection Unit notifies the Reconsolidation Window to open for concepts associated with the error if an error is found.
 6. Memory Update: Ideas that were previously inactive during the Reconsolidation Window are now reactivated and open to change.
 7. Feedback Integration: The Memory System and the Attention Mechanism receive information regarding the error and possible fixes from the Feedback Loop.
 8. Memory Modification: In response to feedback, the Memory System modifies representations of pertinent concepts, possibly erasing or weakening information associated with the error.
 9. Attention Bias Refinement: In response to changes in the Memory System, the Attention Mechanism modifies its focus, giving corrected information priority and downplaying previously contradictory concepts.
 10. Adaptive Learning: By iteratively strengthening the LLM's knowledge base and enhancing its capacity to unlearn inaccurate or out-of-date information, this process is carried on with subsequent inputs.